Filter Data in Excel

 Method 2: Filter From Data Tab

 We can also apply the filter from the Data tab as well.
-Under the data tab, we have a FILTER option.
+Under the Data tab, we have a FILTER option.

 Method 3: Apply Filter by Using Shortcut Key

-Following are shortcuts for the filter–
+The following are shortcuts for the filter–

 The shortcut key to apply a filter is SHIFT + CTRL + L